persteenolsen/django-starter-two/README.md

 python manage.py migrate
 ```
 This will create the Tables Post Employee and Todo in the DB and you are now ready for administrate the Posts Employees and Todo by the Django Admin Backend

+## Tips and trick

+Hide the Django Secret Key which keeps your app secure by signing cookies, passwords, and other sensitive data

+Open Powershell and generate a new secret key:

+- python manage.py shell

+Now paste the following lines of code:

+- >>> from django.core.management.utils import get_random_secret_key

+- >>> print(get_random_secret_key())

+A Secrey key will be printed which you can copy and save in the .env file and by environment variables in Production

+Note: You may want to have a url safe secret key if your host not allows specials charactars in the enviroment variables and you can use:

+- >>> import secrets

+- >>> print(secrets.token_urlsafe(50))

+This will also print a Secret key

+Leave the shell by typing:

+- >>> exit()

 Happy use of Django :-)